kamranmuazzam/uloom/documents/cirriculum/plan.typ

 Started SBP at 1900 hours
 Done with SBP at 1910 hours
 Started with Hepatic Encephalopathy at 1915 hours
-Done with Hepatic Encephalopathy at 1910 hours
+Done with Hepatic Encephalopathy at 1920 hours
+Started with Variceal Bleeding at 1941 hours
 ])